 Perhaps for your product or service it works best to set content in juxtaposition with one another on your website.
 There are many advantages for card/grid design.
 Think about your buyers needs and that will help you determine which style works best for you.

 We are moving away from traditional stock photos and shifting towards high quality authentic photos.
 There is something about photography captured by humans.
 Photos that capture smiles, laughter and grit that really resonates with your prospects.
 There are lots of great online websites that are free resources to businesses helping them collect copyright free authentic photos.

 Interested in a vertical navigation design style.
 This format places all of your navigation content to the left or right side of your viewers screening device.
 Particularly for mobile users having content accessible via the left side of their screen is beneficial as it is easier to navigate.

 13. Split screen

-So what do you think of our design tips for 2017?
+So what do you think of our design tips?
 Any stand out to you?
 Anything that you think we missed?
 Talk to us and don’t forget to tag @DirectImages we are listening.

 Who knows your question may impacts our next blog post.
 After all we are here to help you, so let us know what you need.

 Stay in touch & learn how to attract customers, become a thought leader, create effective marketing campaigns, & more.